DunedinJS/dunedinjs.github.io/README.md

 To build and deploy to GitHub pages:

 `npm run deploy` &mdash; you will be prompted for your GitHub user credentials.

+There are also standalone `npm run clean` and `npm run build` tasks.